FREQUENTLY ASKED QUESTIONS

 Our class schedule boasts a variety of classes for all skill levels and experiences.
 Consider these factors when deciding what class to choose:

-• If you enjoy yoga, running, or barre - start with our Mat classes for a slower pace and to learn the fundamental movements of Pilates.
+• If you enjoy yoga or running - start with our Mat classes for a slower pace and to learn the foundational movements of Pilates.

-• If you like CrossFit, rowing, swimming, or weight training in the gym - start with our Intro to Reformer classes to develop your Pilates knowledge and build up to our higher intensity Reformer classes.
+• If you like CrossFit, rowing, swimming, or weight training in the gym - start with our Reformer🔥 class to develop your Pilates knowledge and build up to our higher intensity Reformer classes.

-• If you are easing back into exercise and movement - consider starting with our Strength in Aging classes on the reformer which boast a gentle pace and plenty of modifications to accomodate a variety of injuries and skill levels.
+• If you are easing back into exercise and movement - consider starting with TheraReformer 🌿 at a gentle pace for intentional movement and plenty of modifications to accommodate requests.

 • If you have special considerations, injuries, or limited mobility - try a Private Lesson Membership for a personalized Pilates plan from a certified instructor to perfect your form, build strength, and increase stability and flexibility.